-Dry mouth, dizziness, a pounding headache – these are the symptoms that fill every hiker with dread.
+Dry mouth, dizziness, and a pounding headache – these are the symptoms that fill every hiker with dread.

-Staying cool and hydrated not only prevents discomfort, it also helps prevent more serious medical conditions, such as heatstroke.
+Staying cool and hydrated not only prevents discomfort, it also helps prevent more serious medical conditions such as heatstroke.

 Read on for our tips on what to bring, how to stay cool and hydrated, and how to recognise the symptoms of dehydration and heat stroke when hiking.

 Drinking enough water is important, but there are other factors to keep in mind too.
 Image: Grayl

 1. Electrolyte Tablets/Powders

 Replacing lost fluids is essential, but that’s not all you need to replenish.
 Electrolytes are very important for your body to maintain proper functioning.

 Carry an electrolyte supplement in your rucksack at all times, whether it be in concentrate, powder, or tablet form.
 Also, add salty snacks like nuts or pretzels to your hiking menu to help your body retain water.

 If weight is a problem, compact and lightweight electrolyte powders are the way to go.
 The Thorzt Solo Shots come in small 3-gram sachets, each making 600ml of hydration drink.
 These are perfect, as they take up minimal space.
 Skratch Labs also offer a good range.
 You can also find electrolytes supplements in tablet form.

 Electrolytes are important, so incorporate them into your hydration routine.
 Image: Nuun